Vllaadd/algorithms-Colt-Steele/CODE_BREAKDOWN.md

     - check if the character is alphanumeric using a regular expression `/[a-z0-9]` if alphanumeric, use the frequency counter pattern to update the count in the `obj` object
     - return the `obj` object with character frequencies
+    - both solutions have the same concept, which is that the function uses characters from the input string as keys in the `result` (or `obj`) object, and it increments the corresponding count for each character encountered during the iteration.

 # same
 1. Pattern used: `Frequency counter`